 There are many ways you can support the Humanity Awards beyond submitting nominations.
 One simple way is to help us spread the word!

-These downloadable assets are designed to help you promote this year’s award and encourage others to nominate someone they know.
+These downloadable assets are designed to help you promote this year’s awards and encourage others to nominate someone they know.

 Meghan Swart